christophmschaefer/miluphcuda/test_cases/giant_collisions/Usage.md

 2. Unpack `impact.0000.gz`.
 3. Adapt the start script `run.sh` to your system (path to CUDA libs and to miluphcuda executable) and execute it.
 4. Wait for the simulation to finish (75 output files).
+   Output to stdout and stderr is written to `miluphcuda.output` and `miluphcuda.error`, respectively.

 -----------------------------------------

 **To check the results:**

-* Visualize the simulation outcome, for example with Paraview.
+* Visualize the simulation outcome, for example with *Paraview*.
+  You find the latest release at https://www.paraview.org/.

   First run

-  `utils/postprocessing/create_xdmf.py`
+        utils/postprocessing/create_xdmf.py
-  and then load the created *.xdmf file with Paraview.
+  and then start Paraview and load the created `*.xdmf` file.

 * Compare your results to the animations in the `results/` directories, which show the interior structure of the colliding bodies (cut views) for various quantities.

 -----------------------------------------